oletsky/strategyforrefactoring/README.md

 # strategyforrefactoring
-This illustrative example of raw code should be refactore with the use of the Strategy pattern
+This illustrative example of raw code should be refactored with the use of the Strategy pattern